OL Tyler Smith Working Hard Ahead of Rookie Season

 A turn at LT could come even sooner depending on Dallas’ depth options this season.
 They could elect to make Tyler the immediate backup at LT if neither Josh Ball or Matt Waletzko are viable candidates.

 At the very least, the Cowboys are hoping that Tyler Smith will upgrade the LG position in 2022 from what Connor Williams has provided the last four seasons.
-Dallas let Williams walk in after shaky pass protection and numerous penalties left the team wanting more.
+Dallas let Williams walk in free agency after shaky pass protection and numerous penalties left the team wanting more.

 While Connor McGovern did get a brief stint as the starting LG in 2021 it wasn’t enough to keep Williams on the bench for more than a few games or to give McGovern any claim on the job now.
 This is Tyler Smith’s job to lose already and the rookie appears to be doing all the right things to make it a success.